sunniesnow/sunniesnow.github.io/doc/chart.md

   - **`tipPoint` (optional)**: nullable string (default: `null`).
   - **`text` (optional)**: string (default: `""`).

-A `bgNote` event is a background note (often called a "ink" by Lyrica players).
+A `bgNote` event is a background note (often called an "ink" by Lyrica players).

 Its coordinates are specified by `x` and `y`
 (see [Coordinate system](#coordinate-system) for more information).